ayahia1/Android-To_Do_App/README.md

 ## Notes

-This Project was conducted as part of an application to the Android Course offered by CodePath Organization Fall 2021.
+This Project was conducted as part of an application to the **Android** Course offered by CodePath Organization in the Fall of 2021.

 ## License